taoyuan/hunt/examples/example_4/readme.txt

 Example 4
 =========

-Close to the simplest possible example of Unity, using only basic features. to build this example run "meson setup <build dir name>".
+Close to the simplest possible example of Hunt, using only basic features. to build this example run "meson setup <build dir name>".

 Meson uses the Ninja build system to actually build the code.
 To start the